maodevops/docker-rockylinux8-ansible/README.md

 # docker-rockylinux8-ansible

-Dockerfile for building rockylinux8-ansible images used for testing Ansible playbooks and roles
+Dockerfile for building rockylinux8-ansible image for testing Ansible playbooks and roles.